stuffmatic/zephyr-ble-midi/README.md

 * __LED 2__ - Toggles on/off when receiving sysex messages
 * __LED 3__ - Toggles on/off when receiving non-sysex messages

-## nRF multi-core considerations

-When `CONFIG_BLE_MIDI_TX_MODE_CONN_EVENT` is enabled, it is assumed that the BLE controller runs on the same core as the BLE MIDI service.
-This is true for a single core SoC like the nRF52840 or when running the entire application on the network core of a multi core SoC like the nRF5340.
-When running the BLE controller and host on separate cores, you currently have these options:

-* Send one MIDI message per BLE packet using `CONFIG_BLE_MIDI_TX_MODE_SINGLE_MSG`.
-* Roll your own mechanism for relaying the appropriate notifications from the network core to the application core to achieve BLE packet transmission synchronized to the start of connection events.
-See `CONFIG_BLE_MIDI_TX_MODE_MANUAL`.

 ## Configuration options

 * `CONFIG_BLE_MIDI_SEND_RUNNING_STATUS` - Set to `y` to enable running status (omission of repeated channel message status bytes) in transmitted packets.
 Defaults to `n`.